kozakaron/Bubble_dynamics_simulation_CPP/README.md

 }
 ```

-The `ParameterStudy` class does not create all possible `ControlParameters` ahead of time in a huge list.
+The `ParameterCombinator` class does not create all possible `ControlParameters` ahead of time in a huge list.
 Thus, it can theoritically handle an arbitrary number of combinations with a small memory footprint.